LeshaTat/local-di-example/README.md

 ## Making Reusable Objects

-While we prohibit injecting different dependencies into the same module, there are still ways to create reusable objects.
+While our approach assigns a fixed set of dependencies to each module, there are still ways to create reusable objects.

 Let's consider an example.